 During college I wanted to establish myself as a reader, as someone who was likely to be found in the corner of a coffee shop, wearing glasses, drinking a handcrafted latte and reading the latest best seller.
 But, it turned out, I didn’t need to pose as a reader.
 It turned out, I actually enjoyed reading…and lattes.
 I enjoyed the stimulation and comfort of warm words and espresso.

 So I kept reading and, in the process, I started to believe maybe I could do this, maybe I could be a writer.
 I would imagine my favorite authors sitting at desks in their homes or corner tables in their favorite coffee shops.
-I would picture them typing out beautiful prose, occasionally glancing up to glean inspiration out the window of their imaginations – or out actual windows.
+I would picture them typing out beautiful prose, occasionally glancing up to glean inspiration out of the windows of their imaginations – or out of actual windows.

 I saw myself in them and I heard myself in their words.
 And I wanted that life because I wanted to feel alive.
 I imagined authors felt alive or else they wouldn’t be so good at bringing words to life.